This form has been designed to assist people in gaining access to records held by the Cayman Islands Government.

 What is Freedom of Information?

-The Freedom of Information Law, 2007 (FOI Law) gives you the right to request access to records held by government authorities.
+The Freedom of Information (FOI) Act (2021 Revision) gives you the right to request access to records held by government authorities.
 All public authorities are required to follow a statutory process with respect to a response to your request and the timeframes under the law in assessing your application.